vWernay/lua/README.md

 1. Support for integer vectors/matrices.
 Either by introducing an additional type, e.g., `LUA_TVECTORI`, or splitting the vector tag `LUA_TVECTOR` into `LUA_TVECTOR2`, `LUA_TVECTOR3`, `LUA_TVECTOR4`, and `LUA_TQUAT` and use variant bits for the primitive type;
 1. A LINQ-style library that takes advantage of `__iter/__pairs`;
 1. Replace `glm/gtc/random.{inl,hpp}` with a variant that takes advantage of CXX11's [Pseudo-random number generation](https://en.cppreference.com/w/cpp/numeric/random) facilities.
 Or one that unifies this API and `math.random()`;
+1. Include spatial indexing scripts (k-d tree, octree, etc.) or other scripting examples that take advantage of the integrated vector and geometry APIs;
+1. Initial support for frustums (both orthographic and perspective) and OBBs, or, at minimum, the more computationally complex parts of these structures;
 1. UNARY\_EACH: Allow some binding functions to be independently applied to each value or structure on the call stack.
 If disabled, only operate on the minimum number of required objects (following lmathlib).
 For example:
     ``` lua
     -- lmathlib